![]() |

 herding, cooking, football, and making music during a Pachamama festival.

-In the course of filming, the leader of the Kolla community changes the
+In the course of filming, the leader of the Qolla community changes the

 filmmakers' view of what the documentary